AdobeDocs/commerce-webapi/src/pages/rest/tutorials/bundle-product/update-options-and-links.md

 ---
 title: Step 4.
-Update store-specific bundle product option and option links
+Update bundle product options and option links
 description: In this step, you will pdate store-specific bundle product option and option links.
 keywords:
   - REST